tianocore-docs/edk2-UniSpecification/1_introduction.md

 The following publications and sources of information may be useful to you or are referred to by this specification:

-* _Unified Extensible Firmware Interface Specification_, http://www.uefi.org.
+* _Unified Extensible Firmware Interface Specifications_, http://uefi.org/specifications.

 * http://www.tianocore.org/docs/EDK_II_Documents.html
   - _EDK II Build Specification,_ Intel, 2016.